collinstorlie/aquasync/index.md

         nano rsync.sh

-9. Type the following lines into your shell script exactly (substituting your paths where appropriate):
+9. Type the following lines into your shell script exactly (substituting your jc numberr and the name of your SYMLINK directory in the second argument):

         #!/bin/bash
-        rsync -avz ~/Desktop/AQSYNC/ HPC:/home1/15/jc152199/MYSYMLINK
+        rsync -avz ~/Desktop/jcXXYYYY_AQSYNC HPC:/home5/XX/jcXXYYYY/MYSYMLINK

-* NB: Please note the lack of a trailing slash in the second rsync script argument, this is intentional.

 10. To exit nano and save this file:

 * First hold CONTROL and press ENTER